 James Wolffe QC is a leading Senior Counsel, and was appointed Lord Advocate in June 2016.

-- head of the systems of prosecution and investigation of deaths
+- head of the systems for the investigation and prosecution of crime and investigation of deaths

 - principal legal adviser to the Scottish Government